slightlyoff/bravo/README.md

 # Bravo

-Nothing to see here.
-Move along.
+Bravo is an experiment in explaining the Open Web Platform.
+It does this by defining the lowest-level set of interoperable APIs needed to describe the behavior of everything else.

+Since Web Platform APIs are largely expressed in terms of JavaScript, and since JavaScript is the only interoperable turing-complete language which is part of the Web Platform, Bravo attempts to define a minimal set of JavaScript APIs necessary for bootstrapping the rest of the system.

+These APIs, the process model, and other primitives developed along the way are being designed with an eye towards multiple independent implementations and eventual standardization.
+This isn't about exposing one browser's internals, but rather about identifying the smallest vocabulary of features which _all_ browsers must implement in order to host web content today.

 ## Still Here?

-Fine.
-Suppose you want to know how to build, run, and contribute eh?
+Suppose you want to know how to build, run, and contribute to the experimental codebase, eh?
+This initial experiment is bootstrapped on top of Chromium, so you'll need a compiler, a beefy box, an some free time.

-7 Easy steps (that might take a long time to do):
+7 Easy steps (that may take a long time):

  1. Grab a [chromium checkout](http://dev.chromium.org/developers/how-tos/get-the-code).
 Some find that the [git submodule flow is faster](https://code.google.com/p/chromium/wiki/UsingGitSubmodules), but any method should work.
  1. `cd src && git clone https://github.com/slightlyoff/bravo`